Phong (ghost)

 On October 21, 2020, a video recording was captured in Surin province showing a red orb of light floating up and down in the sky.
 It was believed to be the fire of a Phi Phong.
 According to one informant, who openly stated that he had once studied black magic and previously kept a Phi Phong, the practice is rooted in Khmer occult traditions.
 The spirit is said to be kept inside a small container resembling a balm jar or a wax box, within which a worm-like creature or a small white larva is placed.
 Over time, depending on the spells that have been invoked, the larva transforms into a wax-like substance.
 Different practitioners are said to nourish the spirit in different ways—some feed it with gold leaf or rolled gold sheets, while others feed it with needles.
 When fed with gold leaf, for example, the offering would gradually dissolve within the container, accompanied by incantations inscribed with black magic.
 The Phi Phong is believed to grant its keeper supernatural protection, such as invulnerability to weapons or physical harm.
 However, strict observance of the associated rituals is required.
 If the keeper fails to uphold these practices, the spirit may break free and attack people instead.

 A recent sighting drew public attention on the morning of Sunday, October 29, 2023—coinciding with the Buddhist festival of Wan Ok Phansa.
 Around 5:00 AM in Thep Sathit district, Chaiyaphum province, a 17-year-old girl filmed a mysterious floating light in front of her house.
 The light appeared to split into two and ascended into the treetops before drifting over rice fields and vanishing into dense forest.
 Security camera footage confirmed the sighting.
 Locals believed it to be Phi Phong.

 Phi Phong has made appearances in pop culture as well.
 It was featured as one of the regional ghosts in Lhorn (หลอน), a 2003 Thai horror anthology film exploring supernatural beliefs across Thailand's four regions, with Phi Phong representing the north.
-It was also referenced alongside Phi Pop in Tha Rae: The Exorcist (ท่าแร่) (2025), the first Thai film to blend Christian-style exorcism with traditional local ghost beliefs.
+It was referenced alongside Phi Pop in Tha Rae: The Exorcist (ท่าแร่) (2025), the first Thai film to blend Christian-style exorcism with traditional local ghost beliefs.
+Phi Pong is also referenced in the 2026 Netflix mystery investigative series Delusion.
+The series follows a family in Chiang Khan district, Loei province, whose child goes missing.
+Within the series, the disappearance is attributed to a Phi Pong believed to have originated from the family.